API reference#

 Tokenization in Python#

-module has limited support for encoding
+The Python pw_tokenizer.encode module has limited support for encoding

-tokenized messages with the encode_token_and_args
+tokenized messages with the encode_token_and_args function.

-- pw_tokenizer.encode.encode_token_and_args(token: int, *args: Union[int, float, bytes, str]) bytes #
+- pw_tokenizer.encode.encode_token_and_args(token: int, *args: Union[int, float, bytes, str]) bytes#

 Encodes a tokenized message given its token and arguments.